All About Winter Touring in Caravans and Motorhomes

 Only propane gas (red cylinders) will carry on working while winter camping

 If you are using gas for heating and therefore using a lot of gas, you may be tempted to consider the use of larger-than-normal cylinders.
 Although this is a more economical way of buying gas, the preferred size from the safety aspect is to use cylinders that fit into your unit’s gas locker.
-The Club has a policy on the use of external gas cylinders, which may be found on the Club website.
+The Club has a policy on the use of external gas cylinders.
 Remember when moving to and from site always ensure gas cylinders are transported securely in an upright position and the valves are shut off for travel.

 Electric hook-up